andrcmdr/cdk-soa-backend/README.md

  - Transaction producer, library to include in other services.
 Includes wallet client functionality and KMS integration for storing private keys securely encrypted, for transaction signing.
  - Oracle service, for providing data from concrete API and DB.
  - Oracle service (more generic), on-chain contracts data provider component from off-chain data sources.
- - Merkle tree generator (includes transaction producer), for generating Merkle tree, compute root hash, for storing off-chain data for on-chain contracts.
+ - Merkle Trie generator (includes transaction producer), for generating Merkle tree, compute root hash, for storing off-chain data for on-chain contracts.
+ - Airdrop Eligibility service: fully-fledged service with Merkle Trie generator and transaction producer in its core.

 ## CDK Indexer